 Sammies are perfectly optimized to withstand cold weather.
 They have an incredibly efficient double coat that insulates them against freezing temperatures and an upturned mouth that prevents drool—and thus icicles—from forming at their lips.
 Despite their inherent hardiness, Samoyeds are just as glad to lounge around as a family pet as they are to hold a job.
 And with their friendly nature and easy-to-please personalities, Sammies make excellent animal companions—provided they get plenty of love and attention.

-Coat and Color: Thick undercoat beneath a soft, fluffy, and straight outer coat.
-The color is primarily bright white, though some are more cream or biscuit (extremely light brown).
+Coat and Color: Thick undercoat beneath a soft, fluffy, and straight outer coat, primarily bright white, though some are more cream or biscuit (extremely light brown)

 Life Expectancy: 12 to 14 years